systeminit/si/app/docs/src/reference/change-sets.md

 Operational Transforms are applied to the underlying [graph data model](../explanation/architecture/snapshot.md).
-Each change is idempotent, convergent, and ordered in time - which ensures that as multiple changes are applied they will never conflict.
+Each change is idempotent, convergent, and ordered in time - which ensures that as multiple changes are applied, they will never conflict.

 ## Creating a Change Set